Published: 21.12.2022 Updated: 27.03.2023

 27 April 2021 decision 0% 1 May 2022

-The assessment of the cyclical systemic risk and the adequacy of the CCyB rate is carried out and published on a quarterly basis.
+The assessment of the cyclical systemic risk and the adequacy of the CCyB rate is carried out and published in the last month of every quarter to include the latest data on previous calendar quarters’ GDP and associated indicators.

 As of 19 May 2021, when pursuant to the revised Capital Requirements Directive (CRD) amendments to the Credit Institution Law took effect changing the procedure for setting the CCyB rate, any decisions on the CCyB rate are taken only when the CCyB rate is changed.
 Where it remains unchanged, the assessment of the cyclical systemic risk and the adequacy of the applicable CCyB rate is published for the respective quarter.